bharatbhusal/router-newsletter/README.md

-Certainly!
-Here's a refactored `README.md` file that includes information about the technologies used in your "Router Protocol Daily Newsletter" React app:

 # Router Protocol Daily Newsletter

 Welcome to the Router Protocol Daily Newsletter app!
 This React application provides a daily summary of news and updates related to Router Protocol and various blockchain projects.